External

 5.56x45mm NATO (.223 Rem)

-The .223 is used for law enforcement applications, largely because some agencies fear the over penetration of the .308 round in hostage type situations.
-The .223 generally splinters on impact, allowing almost no excess penetration that could possibly hit innocents, such as hostages.
-But with this fragmentation and lack of penetration comes a necessity for more precise shot placement, leaving almost no room for error.
+Back in the early days of sniper development and use for the law enforcement community the 223 Rem was fairly popular because of the fear of over penetration from the 308 Win as well as some other concerns and considerations.
+But as the limitations of the cartridge itself started to become known though documented engagements and other ballistic evaluations, the 223 lost favor as a sniper round.
+There are still cases where the .223 is used but it tends to be more as a complementary cartridge and and secondary rifle instead of being used in place of a .308 or other cartridge.
+The small and fragile .223 bullets, not including FMJ bullets found in most military ammunition, generally splinter on impact allowing almost no excess penetration that could possibly hit innocents, such as hostages.
+But with this fragmentation and lack of penetration comes a necessity for more precise shot placement and concern for insufficient penetration, leaving almost no room for error.
 The .223 has a small temporary wound channel (Stretch cavity), requiring almost a direct hit on the spinal stem in order to get "lights out" on a target.
-The lighter .223 bullet, with its low ballistic coeffecient, is very susceptible to the effects of wind, which really limits its long range potential.
+The lighter .223 bullet, with its low ballistic coefficient, is very susceptible to the effects of wind and loses velocity fast, which really limits its long range potential.
 While it is possible to achieve acceptable accuracy at 600 meters on a calm day, it is too risky on the windy days to really consider this round for military sniping purposes.
 Due to the lack of penetration and lack of energy, the .223 should only be used in very rare circumstances and only on head shots.
 There is more then one instance when a target has been shot with a perfectly placed center mass shot, and it failed to incapacitate the target.
 The very heavy .223 bullets (75gr +) are becoming more popular in long range shooting, but the special barrels and rifles required to shoot these high BC bullets are not available as standard sniper rifles to everyday snipers.

 Note: In order to stabilize the 69-gr.
-Bullets and heavier, the twist on the rifle barrel needs to be at least 1:8"
+Bullets and heavier, the twist on the rifle barrel needs to be at least 1:8", if you are going with 75 - 80 gr bullets you will even need a faster rate of twist such as 1:7"

-Recommendation: only use the .223 within 100 meters and only take head shots if at all possible.
-If the .223 is all that your unit has in the way of a sniper rifle, be sure to keep in mind the limitations of the round.
+Recommendation: only use the .223 within fairly short range, 100-300 meters and only take head shots if at all possible.
+If the .223 is all that your unit has in the way of a sniper rifle, be sure to keep in mind the limitations of the round and choose your ammunition carefully.

 Ballistics: Some possible rounds and their ballistics have been listed below.